poppy-project/pypot/doc/intro.rst

     :height: 400
     :align: center

-If you want to build your own Ergo-Robot, you can follow the construction instructions `here <https://wiki.bordeaux.inria.fr/flowers/doku.php?id=robot:ergorobot:construction>`__.
+The complete instructions to build your own Ergo-Robot are available `here <https://wiki.bordeaux.inria.fr/flowers/doku.php?id=robot:ergorobot:construction>`__.

 Connecting the robot to your computer
 -------------------------------------